MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-debugging-in-visual-studio.md

 4. If you are writing C or C++ code, use breakpoints to stop the code so you can inspect address values (look for NULL) and reference counts when debugging for memory-related failures.

- For more information on using breakpoints, read [Using Breakpoints](../debugger/using-breakpoints.md)
+ For more information on using breakpoints, read [Using Breakpoints](../debugger/using-breakpoints.md).

 ### Inspect Your Code at Run-time
  When your running code hits a breakpoint and halts, you can inspect your variables and call stacks to determine what is going on.
 Are the values in the ranges you expect to see?
 Are calls being made in the right order?

  ![Visual Studio run&#45;time value inspection](../ide/media/vs_ide_gs_debug_inspect_value.PNG "vs_ide_gs_debug_inspect_value")

  Hover over a variable to see the value(s) and reference(s) it currently contains.
 If you see a value you didn't expect, you probably have a bug in the preceding or calling lines of code.
-Move breakpoints up or add conditions to the existing breakpoints to narrow your search further.
+For more in-depth information, [learn more](../debugger/getting-started-with-the-debugger.md) about using the debugger.

  Additionally, Visual Studio displays the Diagnostic Tools window, where you can observe your app's CPU and memory usage over time.
 Use them to look for unanticipated heavy CPU usage or memory allocation.
 Use it in conjunction with the **Watch** window and breakpoints to determine what's causing unexpected heavy usage or unreleased resources.
 For more information, see [Profiling feature tour](../profiling/profiling-feature-tour.md).